AS-Developer15/TextEditor/README.md

 > A support page included in Help Menu

-🙏 Feel free to contribute to this project and customize as per your own requirement 🙏 🙏 Thank You for Checking It Out 🙏
+🙏 Feel free to contribute to this project and customize as per your own requirement 🙏 <br>
+🙏 Thank You for Checking It Out 🙏